nipy/nipype/doc/users/vagrant.rst

 Also note that the directory in which you call `vagrant up` will be mounted under `/vagrant` inside the virtual machine.
-You can also copy the Vagrantfile to a different location in order to mount a different directory.
+You can also copy the Vagrantfile or modify it in order to mount a different directory/directories.

 Please read through Vagrant_ documentation on other features.
 The python environment is built using a `miniconda <http://repo.continuum.io/miniconda/>`_ distribution.
-Hence `conda` can be used to do your package management inside the VM.
+Hence `conda` can be used to do your python package management inside the VM.

 .. include:: ../links_names.txt